-If you create a recovery image using advanced recovery tools from Control Panel, also make sure to use the default Boot Mode option (UEFI Boot) in the TOSHIBA Setup Utility before restoring.
+If you create a recovery image using advanced recovery tools from Control Panel, make sure to use the default Boot Mode option (UEFI Boot) in the TOSHIBA Setup Utility before restoring.

-- Load the Recovery Media into the Optical Disc Drive or insert the recovery USB Flash Memory into one available USB port. - 2.
-Click Start -> Power and then select Restart.
+- 1. Load the Recovery Media into the Optical Disc Drive or insert the recovery USB Flash Memory into one available USB port. - 2.
+Click Start -> () (Power) and then select Restart. - 3.
+Hold down the F12 key and then release this key just after the computer is power on.

-- 3. Hold down the F12 key and then release this key one second after the computer is power on. - 4.
-Use the up and down cursor key to select the appropriate option from the menu according to your actual recovery media. - A menu is displayed from which you should follow the on-screen instructions.
+- 4. Use the up and down cursor key to select the appropriate option from the menu according to your actual recovery media. - 5.
+A menu is displayed from which you should follow the on-screen instructions.

-If you have previously chosen to remove the recovery partition and are trying to create "Recovery Media", the following message apppears: "The Recovery Media Creator can not be launched because there is no recovery partition."
+If you have previously chosen to remove the recovery partition without creating Recovery Media, the Recovery Media cannot be created.